awsdocs/amazon-cloudsearch-developer-guide/doc_source/submitting-configuration-requests.md

  You submit Amazon CloudSearch configuration requests to the Amazon CloudSearch endpoint for your region using the AWS Query protocol\.
 For the current list of supported regions and endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#cloudsearch_region)\.

  AWS Query requests are HTTP or HTTPS requests submitted via HTTP GET or POST with a Query parameter named Action\.
 You must specify the API version in all configuration requests and that version must match the API version specified when the domain was created\.

-Requests submitted to the Configuration API are authenticated using your AWS access key ID and secret access key\.
-Use IAM user access keys instead of AWS root account access keys\.
-IAM lets you securely control access to AWS services and resources in your AWS account\.
-For more information about getting credentials, see [How Do I Get Security Credentials?](https://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) in the *AWS General Reference*\.

 You must include authorization parameters and a digital signature in every request\.
 Amazon CloudSearch supports AWS Signature Version 4\.
 For detailed signing instructions, see [Signature V4 Signing Process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the AWS General Reference\.